Medical questions & health advice by licensed doctors

-"What can I do about my scalp itch and dandruff?
+"What can I do about my scalp itch and dandruff?"

 I'm a 19 year old girl and I've been dealing with dandruff issues for almost a year now.
 It runs in my family and special shampoos haven't seemed to help so far.
 I'm wondering if I should see a specialist or if it's as simple as a food allergy.
 Are there any natural remedies or dietary recommendations for sufferers of scalp itch and dandruff?

 If you are having a lot of itching, it is likely that what you have is more advanced than simple dandruff, especially if typical over the counter anti dandruff shampoos are not working for you.
 Many cases of seborrheic dermatitis actually need some steroid medication creams to get them calmed down and, because many cases are associated with fungus living on the skin, many doctors will also use an antifungal lotion or shampoo.
 It is also important to rule out that something other than dandruff or seborrheic dermatitis is going on.
 Sometimes for example, a fungal infection of the scalp is the cause or psoriasis.
 I suggest setting up a visit with your primary care doctor as soon as possible!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.